 Learn everything about Le Pin Pomerol with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Le Pin History, Overview

-Le Pin is one of the most expensive Bordeaux wines as well as one of the priciest wines in the world.
-Yet, it’s unclassified and its first vintage was only a few decades ago, The first vintage of Le Pin made its debut with the 1979 vintage.
+Le Pin is one of the most expensive wines not only in all of Bordeaux but in the world!
+Yet, it’s unclassified and its first vintage was only a few decades ago.
+In fact, Le Pin made its debut with the 1979 vintage.
 With that in mind, when you look at the history of Le Pin, it’s still truly a young Pomerol wine.

 At the time of the sale, the cellars Le Pin were in poor condition.
 The chai was nothing more than a shed that had been used to store gardening tools.
 The dilapidated house on the property needed work.
-Before Alexandre Thienpont took up residence at the estate after he was married, the small house at Le Pin was where he lived for a period of time.
+Alexandre Thienpont took up residence at the estate in the small house at Le Pin for a period of time.

 For example, the debut vintage of Le Pin was aged in used, French oak barrels that were passed down from Vieux Chateau Certan.
 The cellar was a simple, small, cool, cement room with the ability to hold only a few rows of barrels.
 But that was all they needed as the production was tiny.